-thalasso châtelaillon plage: here, wellbeing is experienced to the rhythm of the Atlantic, amid sea spray, long sandy beaches, changing light and that rare feeling of switching off from the very first steps along the seafront.
-Just a few minutes from La Rochelle, Châtelaillon-Plage offers a setting that is particularly conducive to relaxing breaks: people come here to release tension, regain energy, breathe deeply and treat themselves to a seaside interlude that does as much good for the body as for the mind.
+Thalassotherapy in Châtelaillon-Plage: here, wellbeing is experienced to the rhythm of the Atlantic, between sea spray, long sandy beaches, shifting light and that rare sensation of switching off from the very first steps on the seafront.
+Just a few minutes from La Rochelle, Châtelaillon-Plage offers a setting that’s particularly conducive to relaxing breaks: you come here to release tension, regain energy, breathe deeply and treat yourself to a seaside interlude that does as much good for the body as for the mind.

 In Châtelaillon-Plage, everything seems to encourage a natural slowing down.
 The seafront promenade invites you to walk with no particular goal, simply for the pleasure of moving forward facing the ocean.
 The beach, vast and bright, gives space to the gaze and soothes instantly.
 Even outside the peak season, the atmosphere remains gentle: fewer crowds, more silence, more room for yourself.